 When you want to grab or wrestle with a combatant, you can use the Engage action to grapple.
 Using at least one free hand, you can try to seize a target with a grapple.
 If you're able to make multiple strikes with the Engage action, this engagement replaces them.
 This means that if you have dual-strike capability, you can only attempt to grapple once per turn.
 If you get to strike twice in the same action, you can not strike once and then try to grapple.
 The target of your grapple must be no more than one size larger than you and must be within your unarmed reach.

 To grapple using a machine, you must roll for engagement (D20) and add your Hull score.
 As a creature, you roll for engagement and add your Strength score.
 Your opponent, mech or creature, must roll to evade.
 If they manage to evade, the grapple fails.
 If they fail to evade, they are grappled.
 On your opponent’s turn, if they are still grappled, they can use an action to roll 1D20 and use their Hull (machine) or Strength (creature) score to break free.
 You must roll 1D20 and add your Hull (machine) or Strength (creature) score.
 If their score is equal to or better than yours, they break free.
 If they fail, they are unable to move or take any further action.
 On your turn, you can move with the target you are grappling, so long you have the ability to pull, push, or lift them.
-Tell the SM what you wish to do and the SM will ask you to roll to check if you have the needed Strength (character) or Hull or Engines (machine) to execute it.
+Tell the Architect what you wish to do and the Architect will ask you to roll to check if you have the needed Strength (character) or Hull or Engines (machine) to execute it.
 You are also able to let go, and this would not require an action.
 You are unable to take any other action while grappling and you are unable to move unless your ability checks to do so were successful.
 A combatant can automatically be grappled if the target is incapacitated or immobilized.